-This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2023 to 2024 academic year.

 - Disadvantaged children received high quality academic intervention across all phases.
 This included specific intervention programmes and targeted intervention within the classroom.
 All classes had at least one dedicated teaching assistant to support learning.
-Further to this, additional staff were employed to support classes across school due to the significant gaps in attainment as a direct result of the pandemic. - Key targeted children were identified across school and these children received specific teaching from the Assistant Headteacher in KS1 and the Additional teacher and Academic Mentor in KS2. - A greater proportion of PP children across school at the end of the academic year were judged to be in line with the expected level for their age in reading, writing and maths. - All staff continue to have access to high quality CPD both within the school and from external providers, including the Local Authority and through collaboration within the Sheaf Trust.
+Further to this, additional staff were employed to support classes across school. - Key targeted children were identified across school and these children received specific intervention from the Assistant Headteacher in KS1. - PP children across school at the end of the academic year made good progress from their starting points. - All staff continue to have access to high quality CPD both within the school and from external providers, including the Local Authority and through collaboration with local schools.
 This also included purchase of resources. - A large proportion of vulnerable disadvantaged children had access to intervention from the Learning Mentor centered around highly specialised nurture/ emotional support.
-Resources were purchased specifically to support these activities and a dedicated classroom was resourced appropriately. - Additional MDSAs (Midday Supervisory Assistants) have been recruited to increase capacity at lunchtimes and to ensure that there is sufficient staff to engage positively with the children and encourage good interactions and play. - Families received targeted interventions to support their children, with both learning and wider external issues eg housing, mental health, SEND, finances, parenting, attendance etc. - Improvements in attendance were maintained as a result of the Headteacher and Learning Mentor working closely with children, families and external agencies to give both support and implement attendance initiatives.
-This included holding Attendance Panel Meetings regularly. - Disadvantaged children were supported with the purchase of uniform and other resources as necessary. - Children in EYFS received intervention and additional in-class support, to overcome the barriers in an exceptionally challenging cohort and those barriers resulting from the pandemic, such as language deprivation and as a result, outcomes for PP were significantly higher. - Progress for the PP children in EYFS was outstanding.
+Resources were purchased specifically to support these activities and a dedicated classroom was resourced appropriately. - Families received targeted interventions to support their children, with both learning and wider external issues eg housing, mental health, SEND, finances, parenting, attendance etc. - Improvements in attendance were maintained as a result of the Headteacher and Learning Mentor working closely with children, families and external agencies to give both support and implement attendance initiatives.
+This included holding Attendance Panel Meetings regularly. - Disadvantaged children were supported with the purchase of uniform and other resources as necessary. - Children in EYFS/ KS1 received intervention and additional in-class support, to overcome the barriers in these exceptionally challenging cohorts and those barriers resulting from the pandemic, such as language deprivation. - School provided clubs at no cost to disadvantaged pupils including Art, Sport and Music Lessons.
+Funding includes the costs of the club as well as school staff to support and run the clubs. - Disadvantaged children were identified as musically talented and were selected for a further music package which includes tuition and the opportunity to attend musical concerts and other experiences. - Disadvantaged children attended all trips and visits and accessed all sports activities and competitions. - The learning environment has been enhanced.

-- School provided clubs at no cost to disadvantaged pupils including Art, Sport and Music Lessons.
-Funding includes the costs of the club as well as school staff to support. - Disadvantaged children were identified as musically talented and were selected for a further music package which includes tuition and the opportunity to attend musical concerts and other experiences. - Disadvantaged children attended all trips and visits and accessed all sports activities and competitions. - The learning environment has been enhanced and previously unused areas of the school developed in order to provide all children, including those who are disadvantaged with the highest quality facilities.
-Re organisation of the teaching spaces, classrooms and other areas to maximise the school building.
-This has generated dedicated and well-resourced areas to accommodate quality intervention and academic catch-up. - Specific provision was put in place to meet the needs of vulnerable children in KS1
+Specific provision was put in place to meet the needs of vulnerable children in KS1, including the reconfiguration of rooms into another sensory room.